Jaskaran98380/React/react.md

 ```

 ### React Router
-React Router is a is a popular library for handling routing in React applications.
+React Router is a popular library for handling routing in React applications.
 It allows us to define more than one route in our app and navigate between them without reloading the page.

 ```jsx
 //App.jsx